brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

     Total: 1, Passed: 0, Failed: 1, Errors in tests: 0, Errors in between tests: 0

-The usual flow of writing a Pyret program involves writing tests along with your code, running your code to check the test output, and repeating.
+The usual flow of writing a Pyret program involves writing tests along with your code, running your code to check the test output, and repeating until you're satisfied with the functionality of your program.
 The more tests you write, the more useful feedback you get.

 The examples in this tour will all be presented in testing blocks (you'll see one kind other than `check:` later).
 Unless we're